-Several individuals who confessed to thinking about death regularly but to not discussing their thoughts openly with loved ones in the pre-dinner questionnaires, shared a wish to do so following the experience of the event.
-Similarly, several participants who stated they had not previously considered putting in place plans regarding their death, commented this was now something they would/had discuss with loved ones.
+A number of participants in the dinners who confessed to thinking about death regularly but not discussing their thoughts openly with loved ones in the pre-dinner questionnaires shared a wish to do so following the experience of the event.
+The pre-dinner questionnaire showed eight participants thought about death occasionally, while seven stated they rarely spoke with others about death.
+This is interesting when compared with the post-dinner responses which showed four participants had thought more about death since the dinner and five had discussed death more with others following the event.
+Similarly, several participants who stated they had not previously considered putting in place plans regarding their death, commented this was now something they would/had discussed with loved ones.
 One participant went so far as to state the dinner had spurred them on to complete a will.